thomasabishop/lambdas/node-js/time-tracking/README.md

 | `DB_ENDPOINT`   | Endpoint of DynamoDB database                   |
 | `ACCESS_KEY`    | Access key ID                                   |
 | `SECRET_KEY`    | Secret access key                               |

+`DB_ENDPOINT` is only required when working with the local databass.
+The region and credentials are sufficient to connect to the production database.